dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaFolders.md

 - **name**: The name of the new key.
 If it conflicts with a pre-existent key, this will error.
 - **options**: The options for the new key or folder.
 Check {@link SchemaFolderAddOptions}.

 You can also extend any of the three built-in {@link Gateway}s from Klasa.
-For example, if you want to add a new key called **modlogs** that accepts only text channels, for your guild configs, you would use the following code:
+For example, if you want to add a new key called **modlogs** that accepts only text channels, for your guild settings, you would use the following code:

 ```javascript
 this.client.gateways.guilds.schema.add('modlogs', { type: 'TextChannel' });